Corey Bailey

 Degausser

-magnetic media or magnetized metal parts.
+completely erase magnetic media or magnetized metal parts and tools.

 Demagnetization